EnriqueSoria/annotate_pr_with_ruff/README.md

+> [!WARNING]
+> Archived because now ruff does this by default.
+Check its docs: https://docs.astral.sh/ruff/integrations/#github-actions

 # Annotate pull requests with ruff

 It runs `ruff` against pull requests changed lines, and creates a review comment with them.